Teradata/developer-resources/quickstarts/manage-data/use-dbt-cloud-with-teradata-vantage.md

 After the job completes, you will be able to view the following:
 1. Run summary – Displays the various stages of the job along with their run times.
 Expanding these summaries provides access to console and debug logs, which can be downloaded.
-2. Lineage – Selecting the 'Lineage' option at the top displays a graph representing the data flow in your project.
+2. Lineage – Selecting the "Lineage" option at the top displays a graph representing the data flow in your project.
 3. Model timing – Shows the execution times of models and tests.
-4. Artifacts – Artifacts from your runs, such as the manifest.json file, are saved by dbt Cloud, with download links provided."
+4. Artifacts – Artifacts from your runs, such as the manifest.json file, are saved by dbt Cloud, with download links provided.

 ![](../images/dbt-cloud/dbt-cloud15.png)